 be skilled in the operation of ultrasound instrumentation and laboratory equipment;

 acquire the proper manner in working with patients; and

-under guidance from faculty and professional staff, become capable of scheduling and performing the daily workload of ultrasound procedures, of evaluating new procedures where necessary, and of supervising other technical personnel.
+under the guidance from faculty and professional staff, be capable of scheduling and performing the daily workload of ultrasound procedures, of evaluating new procedures where necessary, and of supervising other technical personnel.

 During the first academic year, students complete all the prerequisite courses required to enter the clinical internship phase of the program.
 Students also apply, polish, and test their clinical skills and techniques in the on-campus ultrasound scanning suite, which is equipped with a variety of ultrasound equipment.
 Following a required two-week pre-clinical internship orientation session, students begin their training at the first of two assigned clinical training sites.